Allerito/Chip8/README.md

 By 1984 the interest in CHIP-8 petered out.
 However, in 1990 it had a renaissance on the HP48 graphing calculators with CHIP-48 and the now-famous SUPER-CHIP extension with higher resolution.

-With so many different implementations over several decades, there are many inconsistent specifications.
-I’ll clear those up for you along the way.

 ## Chip8 components

 - Memory: CHIP-8 has direct access to up to 4 kilobytes of RAM